 Fiberglass Loses R-value And Cracks In Metal Buildings

 Once fiberglass insulation gets wet (and it will get wet, due to condensation) it will lose R-value!
 Water trapped between fiberglass insulation and the exterior of a building will also cause mold, fungus growth, rust and oxidation - Conditions that will degrade the metal and shorten the service of the structure.
 In addition, fiberglass insulation does not prevent radiant heat transfer (the primary source of heat-flow in and outside your building).
+The Prodex Total R-value is not affected by humidity.
+This feature cannot be over emphasized.
+There will always be some humidity in a metal building and your insulation must work in these conditions.

 Take a look at the white vinyl facing the next time you're in a metal building - It will be either sagging, or sagging and flaking.
 This is due to the added weight of water.
 Behind the white vinyl is a wet, mold filled blanket that will eventually cause the white vinyl to crack and fall off.
 At some point, when you're exposed to the toxic fibers, you'll be forced to remove the insulation - Hopefully before it does too much damage to the metal framing.
 Avoid an insulation that collects moisture, attracts mold, cracks and needs to be replaced.
 If you insist on using fiberglass, use it in conjunction with Prodex Total, so the Prodex can keep the moisture out of the fiberglass.